lminaya0110/lminaya0110.github.io/README.md

 # Wizard Trivia Game
-Word Battle is a two player game where one opponent tries to guess a randomly chosen word before the other.

 ## Description
 In this trivia game you are able to test your knowledge of the Harry Potter universe.